 If you are worrying about something that might happen in the future, step back and try to think about the current moment.
 Keep your attention on the present instead of concentrating on the “what ifs” and all the worries that plague you.

-When you are in the midst of anxiety, your brain may be coming up with all types of things that are not likely to happen.
+When you are in the midst of suffering from generalized anxiety disorder symptoms, your brain may be coming up with all types of things that are not likely to happen.
 For instance, if you are about to give a presentation at a meeting, you may have thoughts that you won’t be able to do it or that everyone will laugh at you.
 Ask yourself:

 - Is the situation you are worried about likely to happen?